Stein Latent Optimization for Generative Adversarial Networks: Implementation Details

 \subsection{Synthetic Dataset}

 For the synthetic dataset, we first set the mean of eight 2-dimensional Gaussian distributions as $(0,2)$, $(\sqrt{2},\sqrt{2})$, $(2,0)$, $(\sqrt{2},-\sqrt{2})$, $(0,-2)$, $(-\sqrt{2},-\sqrt{2})$, $(-2,0)$, and $(-\sqrt{2},\sqrt{2})$, and the variance as $0.01I$.
+In Figure \ref{fig:toy_variance}, we also set the variances as $0.05I$ and $0.1I$.
 The number of data sampled from the Gaussian distributions was set to 5,000, 5,000, 5,000, 5,000, 15,000, 15,000, 15,000, and 15,000.
 We scaled a total of 80,000 data points to a range between -1 and 1.
 Table~\ref{tab:arc_synthetic} shows the network architectures of SLOGAN used for the synthetic dataset.
 Linear $n$ denotes a fully-connected layer with $n$ output units.
 BN and SN denote batch normalization and spectral normalization, respectively.
 LReLU denotes the leaky ReLU.
 We set $\lambda=4$, $\eta=0.001$, $\gamma=0.01$, $s=2$, and $m=0.5$.